 Links, too, are important in increasing SEO results.
 Websites that are linked to on relevant, high-authority websites and on social media tend to be ranked higher than those that aren’t.
 It also works the other way around.
 Sites that link out to relevant and respected sites also get the thumbs-up from search engines.

 Even load time is assessed when it comes to determining where a given site should rank.
 Search engines want to see that a site will load within seconds, and that it also loads easily and is navigable on mobile screens.

 Here’s a short lesson on the buying process.
-There are several stages a shopper goes through as she looks for a solution to a problem (in our raincoat example, the problem is that she’ll get wet!).
+There are three main stages a shopper goes through as she looks for a solution to a problem (in our raincoat example, the problem is that she’ll get wet!).
 These stages are awareness, consideration, and decision.